rosskidson/IEX_pcap/README.md

 ### Usage

-Following is a minimal example to extract all the L1 ticks for the ticker AMD to output to csv.
+Following is a minimal example to extract all the L1 ticks for the ticker AMD and output to csv.
+This is included in the source.

 ``` c++
 #include "iex_decoder.h"